From 6-12 February 2023

-The Linz Open Tennis 2023 is a women’s tennis event on the WTA Tour and the 32nd edition of the Linz Open.
-The Linz Open also called the Upper Austria Ladies Linz, is part of the WTA Tour 2023 International tournaments category.
+The Linz Open Tennis 2025 is a women’s tennis event on the WTA Tour and the 33rd edition of the Linz Open.
+The Linz Open, also called the Upper Austria Ladies Linz, is part of the WTA Tour 2025 International tournaments category.

-The Linz Open 2023 tennis will take place at the TipsArena Linz in Linz, Austria.
+The Linz Open 2025 tennis tournament will take place at the TipsArena Linz in Linz, Austria.

 Who is the 2022 Linz Open Tennis Winner?